alextzanop/InventorySystem/README.md

 This was done primarily to familiarize myself with the Allegro Framework and the creation of a game engine and to learn things about creating an inventory system to use in original ideas.

-# Controls
-* Arrow keys/WASD to move around
-* I to open up inventory
-* E to interact with the Props